 The European Union is the world’s largest market and one of the world’s largest importers and exporters of goods and services.
 Its trade policies, therefore, have significant implications for the rest of the world.
 Trade policy is also the external policy in which European integration is greatest.
 Consequently, it is central to the EU being a global actor.
 Moreover, the decision to pursue a common trade policy was one of the foundational decisions of European integration.
-Research specifically on the Transatlantic Trade and Investment Partnership negotiations is available here.
+Research is particularly focused on three specific topics:

-9 June 2017 Alasdair Young’s chapter “National Aims and Adaptation: Lessons from the Market,” with Chad Damro was published in A. Hadfield, I. Manners and R. Whitman (eds), Foreign Policies of EU Member States: Continuity and Europeanisation, Routledge.
+Chad Damro and Alasdair Young, “National Aims and Adaptation: Lessons from the Market,” in A. Hadfield, I. Manners and R. Whitman (eds), Foreign Policies of EU Member States: Continuity and Europeanisation, Routledge.

 20 Sept.
 2016 Alasdair Young participated in a panel discussion on “Free Trade or Protectionism?” at the University of Pittsburgh.